lonelybluebird/lonelybluebird/README.md

 <p align="center">People who sexualize pure vanilla and shadow milk can kiss my ass I'm so sick of what the fandom has done to them.
 (Mpreg is not real by the way, don't tell me to give birth your oc?!?!
 FUCK OFF! /dir) Do not sexualize me or my skins.

 <p align="center">I sometimes prioritize my best friend Rosalie/Estella, when she's online.
-She matters a lot to me as she's been my closest friend for like three years.</p>
+She matters a lot to me as she's been my closest friend for like three years, and we dated for two of them.
+She's now my ex-gf but I still love her beyond words and will try my hardest to protect her from harm.</p>

 <p align="center">By the way, anyone who hurts Rosie is my fucking enemy, I hope you know that.
-I know who you are and her wanting to move on without conflict is the only reason I'm not hunting your ass.
+I know who you are and her wanting to move on without conflict is the only reason I'm not namedropping your ass.
 You know who you are. /dir</p>

 <p align="center">I adore my friends and <I>PLATONIC</I>, PROTECTIVE, or JOKE interactions from them.
 I will cuddle with friends as a duo or ship to protect them or myself from weird shippers who ignore boundaries.</p>